 Does cleaning your space qualify as decorating?
 On planet Michele, we say OUI, OUI, it does.
 When you get seriously intimate with the room in need of love by vacuuming, scrubbing surfaces, clearing cobwebs, polishing finishes, and laundering linens, it will reward you by speaking to you.

 Suddenly you will see things you didn’t notice…the furniture arrangement may need an adjustment, too much clutter on the dresser, ahhhhhhh that’s where those five pairs of reading glasses went, and so on.

 There’s just no downside to getting some exercise and a cleaner space.
 Yet some folks forget housework can yield unexpected fruit when approached in a non-hurried way.

 This tip is straight up taken from life as an interiors blogger.

 Viewing a room while standing in the doorway is a different sort of experience than viewing a photo on your phone or iPad.

-So try getting a fresh perspective by noticing in the pics you took what bothers your eye and what pleases it.
+So score a fresh perspective by studying the pics you snapped and noting what offends your eye and what pleases it.

 Score a Different Perspective

 For example, you may discover you hate the scale of a particular accessory or recognize you should swap the accent tables in the room.

 You may notice “holes” in certain areas in need of layering or suddenly realize YES, that’s where you can hang the new piece of art gathering dust in a closet.